shannonbaker/ardupilot_wiki/common/source/docs/common-caddx-gimbal.rst

 Connect the gimbal's RX, TX and GND pins to one of the autopilot's serial ports as shown above

 Connect with a ground station and set the following parameters.
-The params below assume the autopilot's telem2 port is used *Note that it is assumed that the FW compilation includes the the CADDX Gimbal and Mount (MNT* params).
-Some FW compilations such as Matek F405 Wing, do not have these features enabled by default to save on flash space.
+The params below assume the autopilot's telem2 port is used.

+Note that it is assumed that the FW compilation includes the the CADDX Gimbal and Mount (MNT* params) features enabled.
+Some FW compilations, such as Matek F405 Wing, do not have these features enabled by default to save on flash space.
 You may need to compile a custom FW that includes these features.

 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` to 8 ("Gimbal")
 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` to "115" for 115200 bps